cornerman/sailfishos-patch-dont-steal-focus/README.md

 # Don't steal focus

-Only tested with SailfishOS 2.0.1.7
+Based on SailfishOS 2.0.2.48/2.0.2.51

-Minimize all launching windows whenever you switch to an app, so a newly launched window does not steal the current focus.
+Minimize all launching windows whenever you click on a cover action of an app, so another window does not steal the focus.